 First off, here's a hearty thank you!
-You've stepped up to help others in your community take the steps necessary to proactively plan for aging in place by hosting a workshop.
+You've stepped up to help others in your community proactively plan for aging in place by hosting a workshop.
 This facilitation guide is designed to help you lead a group of any size through the aging in place planning workbook.